Improve your running

 Through a process of self-learning, attention to research, detailed experimentation and listening to those in the know, Chris transformed from running a 60 minute 10k to smashing a 38 minute 10k, and is proud to have run the marathon in under 3 hours.

 Chris is a UK Athletics Level II Coach, specialising in road and trail running.
-While he is also trained and qualified in sports nutrition and biomechanics, Chris believes that he is best qualified to help you transform your running because he’s been through it all himself.
+While he is also trained and qualified in sports nutrition and biomechanics, Chris believes that he is best qualified to help you transform your running because he’s been through it all himself – and with hardly an injury to his name.

 Who is the workshop for?